 |---|---|---|---|

-| Data Source Name | Unique identifier for the Pub/Sub source. | ✅ | GCP-PubSub-Prod |
+| Data Source Name | Unique name for the Pub/Sub data source. | ✅ | GCP-PubSub-Prod |

-| Description | Optional notes for the data source. | ❌ | Production Pub/Sub data pipeline |
+| Description | Optional notes about the data source. | ❌ | Production Pub/Sub pipeline |

-| Data Plane | ADOC Data Plane to use. | ✅ | dp-gcp-us |
+| Data Plane | ADOC Data Plane for processing. | ✅ | dp-gcp-us |

-| Source Project ID | Project ID where Pub/Sub topics reside. | ✅ | source-project-123 |
+| Source Project ID | GCP Project ID hosting Pub/Sub topics. | ✅ | source-project-123 |

-| Subscription Project ID | Project ID for temporary subscriptions. | ✅ | subscription-project-xyz |
+| Subscription Project ID | GCP Project ID for creating ephemeral subscriptions. | ✅ | subscription-project-xyz |

-| Region | GCP region of Pub/Sub topics. | ✅ | us-east1 |
+| Region | GCP region of the topics. | ✅ | us-east1 |

-| Authentication Method | Choose Workload Identity or Upload Service Account File. | ✅ | Workload Identity |
+| Authentication Method | Choose Workload Identity or Service Account File. | ✅ | Workload Identity |

-| Service Account File | JSON key for Service Account authentication. | ⚙️ Required if JSON file method chosen | /path/to/service-account.json |
+| Service Account Key File | JSON key file for Service Account authentication. | ⚙️ Required for key-file auth | /path/to/service-account.json |

-| Topics of Interest | Comma-separated list of Pub/Sub topics to monitor. | ✅ | orders-topic, audit-topic |
+| Topics of Interest | List of Pub/Sub topics to monitor. | ✅ | orders-topic, events-topic |

 Adding Google Cloud Pub/Sub as a Data Source

-Navigate to Register > Data Sources tab in ADOC.
+Navigate to Register -> Data Sources.

 Click Add Data Source.